Date Established: 1/6/2011

-Institutionally or privately owned computing device (i.e., laptop, desktop, tablet, smartphone) capable of supporting the appropriate VPN software, token key generation software or utilize a hardware token (fob) to establish a work session to university administrative applications through the Internet.
+Institutionally or privately owned computing device (e.g., laptop, desktop, tablet, smartphone) capable of supporting the appropriate VPN software, token key generation software, or utilize a hardware token (fob) to establish a work session to university administrative applications through the Internet.

-A physical device that is assigned to an authorized individual that is used to prove the individual’s identity electronically.
+A physical device assigned to an authorized individual used to prove the individual’s identity electronically.

-Adhering to the guidelines and practices within UB’s policy for Securing Network Connected Devices.
+Adhering to the guidelines and practices within the UB policy for Securing Network Connected Devices.

 Virtual Private Network (VPN)